 - Document and keep a track of tasks, actions and issues throughout the year

-- Allocated time in your diary to focus on the tasks related to each objective
+- Allocate time in your diary to focus on the tasks related to each objective

 - Keep an open dialogue with your manager to ensure there are no surprises